There are 2 types of lenses prescribed for correcting or improving vision. These include:

 Silicone nose pads that prevent glasses from slipping

-Cable temples (ear pieces that wrap around the ear) are recommended in children under four years.
+Ear pieces that wrap around the ear (cable temples) are recommended for children under 4 years.
 Straps may also be recommended to hold the glasses in place.

-About 24 million Americans wear contact lenses, 80 percent of whom wear daily wear soft lenses.
-In general, there are two types of contact lenses in use, including the following:
+About 24 million Americans wear contact lenses.
+And 80% of people who wear contacts use daily wear soft lenses.
+In general, there are 2 types of contact lenses in use, including the following:

 The rigid, gas-permeable lens